-Qualitative, Evaluation, Reports Learning Opportunities Case studies of social action and work carried out with communities, including feedback from participants Examples of how social action can benefit the Park and individuals involved.
-Feedback to inform future approaches and priorities [NPMP: B1, DE3, DE5] [Well-being Plan: Community Participation/ Meaningful Engagement]
+Qualitative, Evaluation, Reports Learning Opportunities Case studies of Social action and work carried out with communities Examples of how social action can benefit the Park and individual involved.
+[NPMP: B1, DE3, DE5] Feedback from participants in community projects and social action work Feedback from participants can inform future approaches and priorities.
+[NPMP: B1, DE3, DE5]